-Services are evaluated monthly, quarterly, and biannually based on the network, lines and segments (geographic, time of day, and day of week)-).
+Services are evaluated monthly, quarterly, and biannually based on the network, lines and segments (geographic, time of day, and day of week).
 Services that are inconsistent with demand or do not meet system standards are identified for restructuring, reduction, or discontinuation.
 Services that have potential for exceeding existing performance will be identified for possible enhancements as should markets that are currently not well served.
 The following priorities will be considered when restructuring the Metro system:

-- Priority 1 Restructure services to increase system speed, on-time performance, service frequencies consistent with NextGen Bus Plan, productivity, and balance loads. - Priority 2 Restructure services that are duplicative with Metro Rail, other Metro Bus routes lines, and Municipal and Local Return operator services.
-Such services will be identified for discontinuation, consolidation, reduction and/or reallocation to achieve greater productivity and cost efficiency. - Priority 3 Restructure remaining services (constrained by existing budget) based on the service concept and to address major gaps and deficiencies.
+- Priority 1 Restructure services to increase system speed, on-time performance, and balance loads. - Priority 2 Restructure services that are duplicative with Metro Rail, other Metro Bus routes, and Municipal and Local Return operator services.
+Such services will be identified for discontinuation, consolidation, reduction and/or reallocation to achieve greater productivity and cost efficiency.

+- Priority 3 Restructure remaining services (constrained by existing budget) based on the service concept and to address major gaps and deficiencies.
 Prioritize these service adjustments. - Priority 4 Develop new services (unconstrained) to address all gaps and deficiencies.
 Prioritize these new services.